Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Introduction

 \section{Introduction}

 Strapdown inertial measurement units (IMUs) are ubiquitous sensors in modern aerospace systems, automobiles, ground robotics, consumer electronics, and other platforms.
 Typical IMUs are composite sensors consisting of both gyroscopes (gyros) and accelerometers.
 In their simplest configuration, a three-axis IMU consists of three orthogonally arranged gyros and three orthogonally arranged accelerometers.
 Each gyro within the IMU measures the instrument’s inertial angular velocity in a particular instrument-fixed direction.
 Likewise, each accelerometer measures the instrument’s sensed acceleration (specific force).
 This work focuses primarily on the integration of the gyro measurements to obtain an estimate of the inertial change in IMU orientation.
+Such IMU integration is a central component to the propagate function within most aerospace navigation filters \cite{Markley:2014,crassidisThreeAxisAttitudeEstimation2016a, carpenterNavigationFilterBest2025, christianFundamentalsSpacecraftOptical2026}.

 The conventional approach for integrating gyro measurements follows a multi-frequency scheme.
 This scheme, which has been written about extensively elsewhere \cite{Ignagni:1990,Savage:1998}, consists of three important time intervals (Fig.~\ref{fig:TimeIntervales}).
 The shortest interval is the sensor interval (sometimes called the ``subminor interval''), corresponding to the time over which the instrument integrates the raw gyro signal to produce a discrete measurement for processing.
 These discrete measurements are produced at a high rate, generally on the order of several kHz.
 The middle interval is the minor interval in which the kHz measurements are integrated to produce a rotation measurement suitable for consumption by a navigation filter.
 This is usually done within the IMU and the minor interval corresponds to the time between measurements of the IMU data stream seen by a user.
 Finally, the navigation interval (sometimes called the ``major interval'') is the time between state estimates within the navigation filter.